Hand using a moisture meter to check attic roof sheathing near faint leak stains, rusted nail tips, rafters, and dusty insulation.

 Inspection Mirror

-Safe attic access often requires a sturdy ladder and proper protective equipment.
-Gloves, eye protection, and stable footing are essential during inspections.
+Safe attic access often requires a sturdy ladder, strong lighting, gloves, eye protection, and stable footing on supported framing or walking boards.

 Never attempt leak detection in unsafe conditions.
 If structural damage is suspected or footing appears unstable, professional inspection is recommended.